ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Loader work requires first incrementing the [`ntdll!LdrpWorkInProgress` reference counter](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#state). `ntdll!LdrpWorkInProgress` can only safely be decremented when the loader has completed all stages of loader work on the module(s) it's operating on.
 Only one thread, the caller of `LdrpDrainWorkQueue` (i.e. the future load owner), can do loader work at a time.
 For instance, a **typical load ranging from <code>LdrModulesPlaceHolder</code> to <code>LdrModulesReadyToRun</code>** (may also include `LdrModulesMerged`) or a **typical unload ranging from <code>LdrModulesUnloading</code> to <code>LdrModulesUnloaded</code>**.

 When loading a library, loader work begins with the requesting thread calling `LdrpDrainWorkQueue` to perform mapping and snapping (i.e. both together is "processing").
-By calling `LdrpDrainWorkQueue`, the thread requesting a library load agrees to become the load owner (`TEB.LoadOwner`). `LdrpDrainWorkQueue` increments `ntdll!LdrpWorkInProgress` and does the necessary mapping and snapping work, offloading this work to the parallel loader worker threads (`LoaderWorker` flag in `TEB.SameTebFlags`) whenever possible.
+By calling `LdrpDrainWorkQueue`, the thread requesting a library load agrees to become the load owner (`LoadOwner` flag in `TEB.SameTebFlags`). `LdrpDrainWorkQueue` increments `ntdll!LdrpWorkInProgress` and does the necessary mapping and snapping work, offloading this work to the parallel loader worker threads (`LoaderWorker` flag in `TEB.SameTebFlags`) whenever possible.
 Every increment to the `ntdll!LdrpWorkInProgress` reference counter past the initial increment from `0` to `1` by `LdrpDrainWorkQueue` indicates another loader worker thread processing a work item in parallel.
 While `ntdll!LdrpWorkInProgress` equals `1`, the last thing `LdrpDrainWorkQueue` does before returning is set the current thread as the load owner.
 With mapping and snapping complete, it's the load owner's job to fulfill the remainder of the loading process.
 The loader only uses the `ntdll!LdrpWorkQueue` linked list data structure for enqueuing mapping and snapping work to the work queue.
 For all other operations, the loader primarily relies on the `Dependencies` and `IncomingDependencies` module information DAG data structures to navigate modules.
 From `LdrpDrainWorkQueue` to `LdrpDropLastInProgressCount` (where `ntdll!LdrpWorkInProgress` is finally set to `0` and the current thread is decommissioned as the load owner) ties the entire loading process together.
 For more information, see the **[full reverse engineering of the `LdrpDrainWorkQueue` function](https://github.com/ElliotKillick/windows-vs-linux-loader-architecture#ldrpdrainworkqueue)**.

  <table summary="All LDR_DDAG_NODE.LDR_DDAG_STATE states, the function(s) responsible for each state change, and more information">
   <tr>